-Located on the banks of river Tungabhadra is the heart of Hampi, Pampapati temple.
+Located on the banks of river Tungabhadra in the heart of Hampi is Pampapati temple.
 Constructed by Lakkana Dandesa, a shrine dedicated to Lord Shiva, Virupaksha Temple stands as the main pilgrimage centre in Hampi.
-With the tall Gopurams and inscriptions dating back to 9th and 10th centuries, the Virupaksha temple is indeed a place for all history seekers.
+With the tall Gopurams and inscriptions dating back to the 9th and 10th centuries, the Virupaksha temple is indeed a place for all history seekers.
 The most striking part is an inverted pinhole image of its tower present on the inner wall.

 Also, don’t forget to greet Lakshmi, the temple’s very own elephant.

-Once done with the temple hoping and architectural studies, the aesthetic side of Hampi, move on to soak in the adventure side:
+Once done with the temple hopping and architectural studies, the aesthetic side of Hampi, move on to soak in the adventure side:

 10) CORACLE RIDE TO HIPPIE ISLAND